ECE Research Seminar Series: Recreations in Coding Theory

 Locations

-The Electrical and Computer Engineering department will be hosting a seminar featuring Dr. Clifton Williamson, Founding Engineer at Pure Storage, Inc. The title of the seminar is Recreations in Coding Theory.
+The Electrical and Computer Engineering department will host a Recreations in Coding Theory seminar featuring Dr. Clifton Williamson, Founding Engineer at Pure Storage, Inc.

 Abstract

-The study of error correcting codes requires knowledge of areas that had been traditionally regarded as "pure mathematics".
-For instance, the theory of finite fields is fundamental to an understanding of the codes traditionally used in digital storage devices.
-In a sense, many results in coding theory are an application of pure mathematics.
+Studying error-correcting codes requires knowledge of areas traditionally regarded as "pure mathematics."
+For instance, the theory of finite fields is fundamental to understanding the codes traditionally used in digital storage devices.
+In a sense, many results in coding theory are applications of pure mathematics.

 In this talk, we will solve two interesting mathematical problems using ideas from coding theory.
-While the solutions are "novel", "elegant", and "beautiful", the problems themselves are of little, if any, practical value.
+While the solutions are "novel," "elegant," and "beautiful," the problems themselves have little, if any, practical value.
 Thus, we will have applied coding theory to produce results in pure mathematics!

 The two problems are the Hats Problem and the 12 Coins Problem.
 The problems are stated below as a challenge to the attendees.